 XGBoost is a popular machine learning library designed specifically for training decision trees and random forests.
 You can train XGBoost models on individual machines or in a distributed fashion.
 Read more in the XGBoost documentation.

 XGBoost is included in Databricks Runtime ML.
-The Python version is included in Databricks Runtime 5.4 ML and above.
 You can use these libraries in Databricks Runtime ML without installing any packages.
 See Databricks Runtime for Machine Learning.
-The XGBoost versions included are:

 <xgboost version> with the desired version.

 Python package: Use Databricks Library Utilities by executing the command below in a notebook cell and replace